HomeSpan/HomeSpan/docs/Cloning.md

 Once an Accessory is paired to a Controller, if cannot be paired to a second Controller.
 But yet you can operate a HomeSpan device from multiple iPhones, HomePods, Macs, etc., as long as they are on the same network.
 This is because in the background HomeKit shares the Pairing Data of a HomeSpan Accessory with other Controllers.
 When opening their own connections to HomeSpan, those Controllers use the same Pairing Data.
 However, sometimes HomeKit decides to create one or more additional sets of Pairing Data for other Controllers to use by sending such new Pairing Data securely to a HomeSpan Accessory.
 HomeSpan can store up to 16 sets of Pairing Data.

-You can view the Pairing Data for any HomeSpan Accessory by typing 'S' into the CLI.
+You can view most of the Pairing Data for any HomeSpan Accessory by typing 'S' into the CLI.
 Here is an example:

 ```
 *** HomeSpan Status ***